GraceMao2022/CS163-Projects-2024Fall/_posts/2024-12-13-team37-text-to-image.md

 ![StableDiffusionGraph]({{ '/assets/images/37/StableDiffusionGraph.png' | relative_url }})
 {: style="width: 500px; max-width: 100%;"}
-*Figure N. LDM removing finer details during semantic compression then generating the image.”* [b].
+*Figure 8.
+LDM removing finer details during semantic compression then generating the image.* [4].

 The Latent Diffusion Model process begins with an encoder ε that takes in an input image x in the RGB space with a shape of [H,W,3],  and encodes x into a lower dimension representation z.
 The encoder extracts the most important features in z, which is referred to as the latent space and can be represented as z = ε(x).
 The latent space is then downsampled by factor f, a hyperparameter, resulting in latent representation z being smaller than input image x.
 The latent space is reconstructed using a decoder which can be represented as D(z) = x̂, where x̂ is the reconstructed image and an approximation of the original image x.